SpM-lab/SpM/docs/manual/source/index.rst

 Welcome to SpM's documentation!
 ===============================
-This is a documantation of Sparse Modeling (SpM) tool for analytical continuation.
+This is a documentation of Sparse Modeling (SpM) tool for analytical continuation.

 What is SpM ?
 -------------